A Caveat and Affiliates

 The English Ivy likes bright light year-round.
 However, avoid direct sunlight in summer.
 In winter, plants accept a little more direct sunlight.
 For this consider placing in a south-facing window.

 Fertile, moist, but well-drained soil is ideal for both indoor and outdoor Ivy plants.
-In fact, the English ivy likes loose, well-drained potting mix.
+In fact, the English ivy likes a loose, well-drained potting mix.
+Packed and heavy soils choke or drown the roots.
+If needed, add sand or small gravel to the mix to keep it draining easily.

 Potted ivy plants prefer moist, humid conditions.
 But they don’t want their roots soaking.
 Also, keep the soil evenly moist.
 Avoid letting it dry out completely.
-Proper watering will encourage that beautiful color change from Ivy green to an attractive red foliage in the fall.
+Proper watering will encourage that beautiful color change from Ivy green to attractive red foliage in the fall.
+This plant rewards proper care with stunning visuals.

 Temperature and Humidity